Skip to main content Skip to navigation

 I am a professor in Science, Technology and Society.
 I was trained in theInstitute for Advanced Study of the University of Amsterdam (the Netherlands) and a Visiting Professor in the Centre for Media of Cooperation at the University of Siegen (Germany).

+I conducted my doctoral research in the Department of Philosophy, University of Amsterdam and the Centre de Sociologie de l'Innovation, Ecole des Mines (Paris).
 Before joining the University of Warwick in 2015, I held posts at Goldsmiths, University of London (2011-2015; 2007-2009), the University of Oxford (2009-2011), and the University of Amsterdam (2005-2007).
-At Goldsmiths, I directed the Centre for Invention and Social Process (CISP) and convened the MA/MSc Digital Sociology at Goldsmiths.
-At Warwick, I was the Director of the Centre for Interdisciplinary Methodologies from 2019 to 2021.
-I was a Visiting Fellow at the Berlin Social Science Centre (2014), Mercator Fellow at the University of Siegen (2017-18), and a Visiting Professor at the École des Hautes Études en Sciences Sociales (2021-2022) and the Universities of Leiden (2018-2021), Vienna (2019) and St Gallen (2020).
-I served as an elected member of Council of the Society for the Social Studies of Science (4S) from 2018 to 2021 and I was a member of the subpanel for Sociology for REF2021.
-I hold a MSc and a MA in Sociology and Philosophy of Science and Technology from the University of Amsterdam (both cum laude), and conducted my doctoral research at that same university, and at the Centre de Sociologie de l'Innovation, Ecole des Mines (Paris).
+At Goldsmiths, I directed the Centre for Invention and Social Process (CISP) and convened the MA/MSc Digital Sociology.
+At Warwick, I was Research Director and then Director of the Centre for Interdisciplinary Methodologies (2015-2019; 2019 to 2021).
+I have been a Visiting Fellow at the Berlin Social Science Centre (2014), Mercator Fellow at the University of Siegen (2017-18), and a Visiting Professor at the École des Hautes Études en Sciences Sociales (2021-2022) and the Universities of Leiden (2018-2021), Vienna (2019) and St Gallen (2020).
+I served as an elected member of Council of the Society for the Social Studies of Science (4S) from 2018 to 2021 and was a member of the subpanel for Sociology for REF2021.
+I hold a MSc and a MA in Sociology and Philosophy of Science and Technology from the University of Amsterdam (both cum laude).

 Research

-Noortje's work investigates issues at the intersection of innovation, publics, the environment and everyday life.
-She has led research projects focused on public controversies about science and technology (climate change, renewable energy, AI), and conducted research on new forms of civic engagement in work on sustainable living and related practices such as everyday carbon accounting, and more recently, automated and connected urban environments.
-Noortje has also contributed to methods development across social research, digital media and activism, in work on online issue mapping and situational analytics.
-Her current research focuses on experiments "beyond the laboratory," examining diverse forms of testing in societal settings - street trials of intelligent vehicles, fact-checks in media environments and Covid testing situations - as public interfaces between science, engineering, nature and society.
-Much of her work, then, is concerned with experiments in social environments as forms of knowledge, intervention and engagement that are gaining critical importance in compute-intensive, ecologically challenged societies.
+Noortje's work investigates issues at the intersection of technology, environment, publics, and everyday life.
+She has led research projects focused on controversies about science, innovation and nature (climate change, renewable energy, AI), and conducted field research on new forms of participation in work on sustainable living ("material publics"), and more recently, in automated and connected urban settings.
+Noortje has also contributed to methods development across social research, digital media and activism, notably issue mapping and situational analytics.
+Her current research focuses on experimentation "beyond the laboratory," examining diverse forms of testing in everyday environments - street trials of intelligent vehicles, Covid testing situations and environmental sensing systems - as public interfaces between science, engineering, nature, politics, and society.
+Much of her work, then, is concerned with experiments in living environments as forms of knowledge, intervention and engagement that are gaining critical importance in technology-intensive, ecologically challenged societies.

-Areas of interest: Science & Technology Studies; Digital Sociology; Pragmatism; Issue Mapping and Controversy Analysis; Experiments in Participation; Material Publics.
+Areas of interest: Science & Technology Studies; Digital Sociology; Sociology of Testing; Pragmatism; Issue Mapping and Controversy Analysis; Experiments in Participation; Environmental Publics; the Postnormal

 Further information is available on Noortje's personal siteLink opens in a new window.